nicholasnjihian/amazin_inc_provision_and_deploy/README.md

 _Note: You may need to change the default location used but you have to take into consideration that the Machine Image(AMI) is specific to geographic location/availability zone.
 This region has to be changed in the packer json template file as Packer is the image builder._

-###SET DATABASE PASSWORD AS ENVIRONMENT VARIABLE
-Terraform requires this in its set up of Postgres on AWS RDS.
+SET DATABASE PASSWORD AS ENVIRONMENT VARIABLE Terraform requires this in its set up of Postgres on AWS RDS.
 This can be done by running:

 `$ export TF_VAR_db_password = "YOUR DATABASE PASSWORD HERE"`
-NOTE: There is a space before export so as not to store such sensitive info as a database password on disk in bash history.
+\nNOTE: There is a space before export so as not to store such sensitive info as a database password on disk in bash history.